Life As a Petroleum Engineer

 Petroleum Engineers who work in Indiana, New Jersey, or Texas, make the highest salaries.

 How much do Petroleum Engineers make in each U.S. state?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Petroleum Engineers
+What Tools & Technology do Petroleum Engineers Use?

 Below is a list of the types of tools and technologies that Petroleum Engineers may use on a daily basis: